Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 Whose book is on the table.

 (2) **Mi jixi ku kesu kitabu sen per mesa.**
-"I know this: _Whose book is on the table?_."
+"I know this: _Whose book is on the table?_"
 I know whose book is on the table.

 ### kepul - _like what or what kind of (with nouns); how (with verbs)_